Researchers from the Beckley/Sant Pau Research Programme have shared the latest on the effects of ayahuasca on neurogenesis. And, it’s lookin’ good.

 Ayahuasca Stimulates Neurogenesis

 Currently, researchers are conducting the first-ever study on the effects of ayahuasca on neurogenesis.
-They are finding that the alkaloids present in ayahuasca, harmine and tetrahydroharmine are spawning neuron babies.
-Putting them in a petri dish with hippocampal stem cells, these alkaloids not only have neurogenic effects but it appears that they also “greatly increased the rate at which these cells developed into fully mature neurons,” says Jordi Riba, one of the head researchers in the study.
+They are finding that the alkaloids present in ayahuasca, harmine and tetrahydroharmine, are spawning neuron babies.
+Putting them in a petri dish with hippocampal stem cells, these alkaloids not only have neurogenic effects but they also “greatly increased the rate at which these cells developed into fully mature neurons,” says Jordi Riba, one of the head researchers in the study.

 They even published pictures!
 (They are beautiful Jordi, thank you.)

 Neurogenesis occurs in two areas in the brain: the hippocampus and ventricles.

 The ventricular system is comprised of four interconnected cavities in the brain that communicate.
 It looks like two hands that have been put together in the shape of a “C,” with a slice of Swiss cheese in between, and an arm that connects that structure and the central canal of the spinal cord.
 It actually looks like that.

 Because of its distinct appearance, some ancients thought that this area housed the “animal spirit” of a person.
 In 1764, scientists discovered that this cartoonish structure produced and contained a very important fluid–cerebrospinal fluid (CSF).
 This clear fluid surrounds the brain and spinal cord along with the ventricles of the brain.
 The original “flow.”